Skip to Content

 A Pilgrim’s Passport or Credential is a must-have item for the Camino

-The Credential (Camino passport) is a small paper book with your name where you collect stamps from albergues, hotels, churches, restaurants, etc. along the way.
-You can get a Credential in one of the Camino associations in your country or on arrival in some albergues, information offices, or churches on the Camino.
-You need it to stay at public albergues (where only pilgrims are allowed to stay) and to get your Compostela certificate in Santiago.
+A Credential (Camino passport) is a small paper book with your name where you collect stamps from albergues, hotels, churches, restaurants, etc. along the way.
+You need it to stay at public albergues and to get your Compostela certificate in Santiago.

 If you need practical information for planning the pilgrimage check out our post that contains useful tips for planning and walking the Camino.